aszkid/milsim/SCHEMA.md

 (Should the `Scene` interface with `Sys.Alexandria` to load all resources??
 A: OF COURSE!)

 Two functions are of utmost important:
-- `render`: does all necessary culling, batching, etc. based on the `SceneGraph` and `SceneDrawable` objects.
+- `render`: iterates through renderables and generates draw commands.
 - `update`: updates every component of the scene based on policies set at creation (physics? etc.)

 On the highest level, a `Scene` consists of a vector of `Scene::Node`s (entity).
 Every node has a set of components, queryable from the corresponding component manager.